 The good bacteria in your gut helps you digest food, enhance your immune system and also protect you against the bad bacteria.
-Harmful bacteria can cause all sorts of problems/diseases from food poisoning, bloating, skin problems to death.
+Harmful bacteria can cause all sorts of problems/diseases from food poisoning, bloating (see our guide on best probiotics for bloating, skin problems to death.

 In small quantities, harmful bacteria can affect nutrition absorption and cause inflammation throughout the body.
 This can severely impact your sports performance.